Duaringa: Duaringa Ambulance Centre

 The local ambulance station, opened in 1970, is unique in the fact that it was built almost exclusively by voluntary labour performed by local Duaringa residents.

 After local postmistress Nancy Andrews donated a substantial parcel of land for the purpose of establishing an ambulance station next to the Duaringa Post Office, the Rockhampton Ambulance Committee engaged the services of architect Edward Hegvold to draw up plans for the proposed building.
 Once the plans were approved, the voluntary labour commenced construction.
 Six local residents donated timber, gravel and sand for concreting.
 Falling, loading, haulage and conversion of the timber was done free of charge.
 Working bees were held over a number of months which is involved a total of about 80 personnel.
 43 people assisted with the foundations and concreting, 30 worked on the carpentry and plumbing, 14 people helped with the painting while two people installed the electrical work.

 At the official opening on 30 May 1970, Sir Douglas Fraser said that it must be a proud and happy day for the people of Duaringa.
 Fraser also said that he felt honoured at opening a building that had been almost completely constructed through voluntary local effort which was a wonderful example of community self-help.

 Education

 Primary

-Duaringa State School in Charlotte Street provides primary schooling for children from Prep to Year 6.
+Duaringa State School is a government primary (Prep-6) school for boys and girls at 3 Charlotte Street (23.71590°S 149.66848°E).
+In 2023, the school had an enrolment of 46 students.

 The first school in Duaringa was Duaringa Provincial School which was essentially a 4.8 × 3.7 m bark hut.
 It was opened on 3 June 1879 with 17-year-old Mary Ann Simpson as head teacher whose sole education experience consisted of being a monitor at Port Curtis Road State School near Rockhampton for a short period.
 As her teaching skills grew, Simpson was later transferred to a bigger school and was replaced in 1883 by Kate D'Arcy who had received training in Ireland.
 At the end of her tenure, D'Arcy was teaching between 50 and 60 students in four classes.